AlCalzone/ioBroker.zwave2/README.md

 * If a node fails to respond to `Multi Channel Endpoint Find`, the interview is no longer aborted and sequential endpoints are assumed instead
 * Renamed the manufacturer Goap to Qubino
 * For many Qubino devices, the lifeline now uses a node association

-### 1.4.0 (2020-06-26)
-Updated `zwave-js` to v4.0.1.
-This includes the following features:
-* Improved support for legacy devices that don't include all CCs in the NIF, like `Fibaro FGRM 222`.
-* Added support for `Sound Switch CC`
-* Added support for `Alarm Sensor CC`.
-This CC will only be used if `Notification CC` is not supported.

 ## License